Black Entrepreneurship Program — Black Entrepreneurship Loan Fund

 Establishing a fresh farm-to-table dining experience

-- The business must be registered and provide a certificate of incorporation or registration.
+- The business must be registered and operating in Canada as a sole proprietorship, corporation, or partnership.

 - Sole Proprietorships